sheldonucr/ee260_lab/lab3/README.md

 * Second week: Check off your 1-bit full adder layout (DRC, LVS should be okay) and post-simulation

+* Three week: Check off your 4-bit full adder layout (DRC, LVS should be okay) and post-simulation

 ### Next lab

-In lab 4, you will design 4-bit SRAM shift register.
+In lab 4 (last one), you will full chip design.